sp5wwp/M17_ANL_v2/README.md

 ## Schematic
 Diagram was not tested yet.
 However, schematic and PCB layout is still work in progress.
+PCB design was put into production in 1 February 2020.
+Testing will take aprox.
+2 months.

 ## Technical details